davideferigato/BitView/README.md

 ## 🔢 Hexadecimal Extension

-The folder **`hexadecimal_circuit/`** (inside `legacy_attempts/`) contains a complete theoretical design for a hexadecimal decoder (0‑9, A‑F).
+The folder **`hexadecimal_circuit/`** (inside `legacy_attempts/`) contains a complete theoretical design for a hexadecimal encoder (0‑9, A‑F).
 It includes truth tables, Karnaugh maps, minimized expressions, and circuit schematics.
 The design is fully worked out but was **not built in Minecraft** due to the excessive wiring complexity in 3D.

 ---